How Much Does it Cost to Get a US Patent: Everything You Need to Know

 In order to patent an original idea, you need to first make sure you have come up with something unique.
 The law is very complex in determining if an idea is unique.

-The majority of inventions are typically in the range of being a simple to minimally complex idea, however most technology based inventions are fairly complex in design.
-Software inventions are typically highly complex and the courts require a large amount of technical detail in the patent application to obtain and keep a software patent.
+The majority of inventions are typically in the range of being a simple to a minimally complex idea; however, most technology-based inventions are fairly complex in design.
+Software inventions are typically highly complex, and the courts require a large amount of technical detail in the patent application to obtain and keep a software patent.

-A non-provisional patent application will never convert to a patent, unless further action is taken and you file a utility patent.
-A non-provisional patent application can be viewed as a place holder.
-Once you file a non-provisional patent application, you have the legal right to write "patent pending" on your prototype and show it to whomever you wish.
-A non-provisional patent gives you one year to further develop your product and obtain market data before make the final decision on whether to file a utility patent applications.
+A nonprovisional patent application will never convert to a patent unless further action is taken and you file a utility patent.
+A nonprovisional patent application can be viewed as a placeholder.
+Once you file a nonprovisional patent application, you have the legal right to write "patent pending" on your prototype and show it to whomever you wish.
+A nonprovisional patent gives you one year to further develop your product and obtain market data before making the final decision on whether to file a utility patent application.

-Again, estimating the cost of a non-provisional patent application is difficult without knowing all of the factors of the invention.
-However, non-provisional patent applications have less formalities so they are typically less expensive to draft.
+Again, estimating the cost of a nonprovisional patent application is difficult without knowing all of the factors of the invention.
+However, nonprovisional patent applications have fewer formalities, so they are typically less expensive to draft.
 The utility patent application could later be used to fix and refine the application.
-But, remember, the non-provisional patent still has to have a great level of detail to prove you have fully thought out the invention and that the invention works.
+But, remember, the nonprovisional patent still has to have a great level of detail to prove you have fully thought out the invention and that the invention works.

-The fee to file the patent application is just a few hundred dollars, and can be half as much for small entities (like a small business).
-It could be as low as quarter of that amount for an individual investor.
+The fee to file the patent application is just a few hundred dollars and can be half as much for small entities like a small business.
+It could be as low as a quarter of that amount for an individual investor.

 The cost of the patent doesn't typically come from the cost to apply for the patent, but the fees to prepare a well-crafted application.
 These costs usually come in the form of work done by a patent attorney.

-The process for filing a patent can be very expensive, so small business should be very selective on which ideas and inventions they file for.
-Utility patent applications can costs thousands of dollars.
-Less complex inventions may cost a few thousand while intricate and detailed inventions may cost tens of thousands of dollars.
+The process for filing a patent can be very expensive, so small businesses should be very selective about which ideas and inventions they file for.
+Utility patent applications can cost thousands of dollars.
+Less complex inventions may cost a few thousand, while intricate and detailed inventions may cost tens of thousands of dollars.
 For example, a biotech company patent filing could cost up to $20,000.